-6 steps for 20-something tax filers
+6 steps for first-time tax filers

 If you think you may qualify for additional credits or deductions, check the IRS website.

-You should receive your Forms W-2 and 1099 in January or February.
-That gives you about two months to prepare your tax return.
 In general, experts recommend filing tax returns earlier rather than later.
 The earlier you file, the better your chances of avoiding tax-related identity theft, a crime that’s on the rise.
 Plus, if you’re owed a refund, you will get it sooner.

-Determine how to file
+Decide how to file your tax return